NiharikaVadlamudi/Path-Finding-Microsoft-Project-Team-Phoenix-/README.md

   - python3 -m venv venv
   - source venv/bin/activate
   - pip install flask python-dotenv
-  - flask run // check if flask is working.
-Ctrl+c to stop
+  - flask run    { To check if flask is installled correctly & working .
+Proceed with  Ctrl+c to stop }
-  - cd ..
+  - cd .. {Back to the main folder }
-  -yarn add node-sass
+  - yarn add node-sass
-  -yarn add bootstrap
+  - yarn add bootstrap
-  - yarn start-back <br>
+  - yarn start-back
--open another terminal in the main folder and run the following in the new terminal:
+  - Open another terminal in the main folder and run the following in the new terminal:
   - yarn
   - yarn start-front
 - Go to `localhost:3000` to access the web-app.